A Lot or a Little?

 Diet Coke, British Airways brands seen.
 Dunhill cigarettes and Chicago's Drake Hotel are mentioned in conversation and serve as plot elements.
 Some merchandising and heavy marketing for this franchise.

 Characters smoke cigarettes.
 Close-up on a needle with an unknown drug being injected into an arm.
 A bottle of liquor sits on a table.
 A minor character is drugged -- vomiting is heard -- so that agents can infiltrate a room.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-The Cold War may be over, but the spy genre is alive and well in Tom Cruise and director Brian De Palma's sometimes confusing and implausible thriller.
-Still, Mission Impossible has great sets, requisite turncoat agents, high tech espionage, and three thrilling action sequences that will keep action-crazy adolescents on the edge of their seats.
-The movie unfortunately foregoes plot coherence and plausibility in favor of sensationally shot break-ins and escapes.
-The CIA headquarters break-in, while exhilarating, is particularly dubious.
+The Cold War may be over, but the spy genre is alive and well in Cruise and director Brian De Palma's thriller.
+It's sometimes confusing and implausible, but Mission: Impossible still has great production values, tense high-tech espionage, and three thrilling set pieces that will keep action lovers on the edge of their seats.
+The movie unfortunately forgoes plot coherence in favor of flashy scenes and escapes.
+(The CIA headquarters break-in, while exhilarating, is particularly dubious.)

-Mission Impossible certainly has a great opening, breaking the rules of the Hollywood thriller by (seemingly) killing off stars (Jon Voigt, Emilio Estevez, Kristin Scott Thomas) in the introductory sequence.
-De Palma also does a fine job of creating an atmosphere of suspicion; nobody with whom Tom Cruise comes into contact is completely trustworthy.
-And the action sequences -- in particular the helicopter in the Chunnel -- are some of the best Hollywood has to offer.
+Mission: Impossible certainly has a great opening, breaking the rules of the Hollywood thriller by (seemingly) killing off most of its stars (Jon Voight, Emilio Estevez, Kristin Scott Thomas) right off the bat.
+De Palma also does a fine job of creating an atmosphere of suspicion; nobody with whom Ethan comes into contact is completely trustworthy.
+And the action sequences -- especially the helicopter in the Chunnel -- are some of the best Hollywood has to offer.